NATO chief accuses Russia of deep involvement in east Ukraine

 Relations between NATO and Russia have turned icy since Russia annexed Ukraine’s Crimea region last month.
 NATO, accusing Russia of massing forces on Ukraine’s border, has also suspended cooperation with Moscow.

-Rasmussen, in Luxembourg for talks with European Union defense ministers, called on Russia to “de-escalate the crisis, to pull back its troops from Ukraine’s borders, to stop destabilizing the situation in Ukraine and make clear that it doesn’t support the violent actions of pro-Russian separatists.”
+Rasmussen, in Luxembourg for talks with European Union defence ministers, called on Russia to “de-escalate the crisis, to pull back its troops from Ukraine’s borders, to stop destabilising the situation in Ukraine and make clear that it doesn’t support the violent actions of pro-Russian separatists.”

 “Russia should stop being part of the problem and start being part of the solution.”

-Rasmussen said NATO was not discussing any military involvement in non-NATO member Ukraine and was focusing on strengthening the defenses of eastern European allies nervous about Russia’s intentions.
+Rasmussen said NATO was not discussing any military involvement in non-NATO member Ukraine and was focusing on strengthening the defences of eastern European allies nervous about Russia’s intentions.

-In his talks with EU defense ministers, Rasmussen said he would call for stronger cooperation between NATO and the EU, proposing that the military rapid reaction forces that both organizations maintain should train and exercise together more often.
+In his talks with EU defence ministers, Rasmussen said he would call for stronger cooperation between NATO and the EU, proposing that the military rapid reaction forces that both organisations maintain should train and exercise together more often.
+(Reporting by Adrian Croft; Editing by Giles Elgood)